fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 The broker tracks sessions in an Amazon DynamoDB table.
 If you'd like to use DynamoDB in the cloud with your AWS account, you can skip this section.

-**TODO:** There are no OSX/Windows instructions for this.
-Have we tested the local DynamoDB option on those OSs?
-Is there a good link for install instructions?

 Otherwise, you'll need to set up a local version of DynamoDB.
 This requires Java JDK 6 or higher to be installed, which can be done using the following command on Red Hat based systems: